 — The default text editor is already easy enough to use, so no need to enable this feature.

-— This is actually a good feature to monitor the downtime of your site, if you are worried about your site going down or if it’s frequently experiencing any downtime then we recommend you use this feature.
+— This is actually a good feature to monitor the downtime of your site, if you are worried about your site going down or if it’s frequently experiencing any downtime then I recommend you use this feature.
 There are other online alternatives to can monitor your site from distance without adding any code to your site as Jetpack does.

 Jetpack Single Sign On